OmiBajja/NORa-Open-AI-Hackathon-/README.md

 # NORa

-NORa is a WhatsApp-native personal second brain.
+This is a Tinker AI hackathon for Open AI project done by Omar Bajja and Teddy Coeffet NORa is a WhatsApp-native personal second brain.
 A user can send a text or voice note, and the agent can turn it into organized Notion memory, calendar actions, and a follow-up reminder without leaving the conversation.

 ## Why WhatsApp matters